ab-glow/watson-speech-for-text-java-sdk/README.md

  SpeechRecognitionResults transcript = service.recognize(options).execute().getResult();
  System.out.println(transcript);
 ```
-1:1 Public main is required with throws FileNotFoundException
+1:1 Note that Public main is required with throws FileNotFoundException
 -------------------------------------------------------------------
-2 below here is the origianal code before (which did not work for me) for comparison  purpose
+2 below is the origianal code which did not work for me for (comparison purpose)
 ----------------------------------------------------------------------------------------------
 ```
 SpeechToText service = new SpeechToText();